 Healthy Blue will provide written prior notification to a provider of its intent to recoup any payment.
-The notification will include:
+The notification will include: 8.24.

-- The name of the patient; - Date of birth of Medicaid identification number; - The date or dates of healthcare services rendered: - A complete listing of the specific claims and amounts subject to the recoupment; - The specific reasons for making the recoupment for each of the claims subject to the recoupment; - The date the recoupment is proposed to be executed; - The mailing address or electronic mail address where a provider may submit a written response; - The date LDH notified Healthy Blue of the member disenrollment via the ASC X12N 834 Benefit Enrollment and Maintenance Transaction, when applicable; and - Effective date of disenrollment.
+- The name of the patient; - Date of birth of Medicaid identification number: • - The date or dates of healthcare services rendered; - A complete listing of the specific claims and amounts subject to the recoupment; ٠ - The specific reasons for making the recoupment for each of the claims subject to the recoupment; • - The date the recoupment is proposed to be executed; • - The mailing address or electronic mail address where a provider may submit a written response; • - When applicable, the date LDH notified Healthy Blue of the member disenrollment via an enrollment • file: and - When applicable, the effective date of disenrollment. ٠

-Before the recoupment is executed, the provider will have 45 days from receipt of written notification of recoupment to submit a written response as to why the recoupment should not be put into effect on the date specified in the notice.
+Before the recoupment is executed, the provider will have 60 days from receipt of written notification of recoupment to submit a written response as to why the recoupment should not be put into effect on the date specified in the notice.